fastruby/blog/_posts/2019-09-11-how-to-stay-up-to-date.markdown

 author: bronzdoc
 ---

 An outdated Rails application doesn't happen overnight.
-In Fastruby.io we work with a lot of clients which have outdated Rails applications and we help them upgrade to a newer Rails version.
-In this article are some things that you could start doing to avoid going into an outdated project that would be difficult to maintain and migrate later on.
+In FastRuby.io we work with a lot of clients who have outdated Rails applications and we help them upgrade to a newer Rails version.
+In this article I share some things that you could start doing to avoid falling out of date.

 <!--more-->